Who are we?

 You have the right to complain to us if you feel your data has been processed incorrectly, been misused or we have not met your data processing expectations.
 How to complain?
 Please see our complaints policy on this website.

-United Legal Assistance reserves the right to change this Policy as we may deem necessary from time to time or as may be required by law.
-Any changes will be immediately posted on the Website and you are deemed to have accepted the terms of the Policy on your first use of the Website following the alterations.
+ULA reserves the right to change this Policy as we may deem necessary from time to time or as may be required by law.
+Any changes will be immediately posted on the Website.
+Any substantial change affecting your processing rights, will be communicated directly to you as a customer of ULA.